An interview with John Stroh, discussing the development of nanoparticles that can target and treat cancer, without damaging nearby tissues.

-The IDE approved Trial is for non-small Cell Lung Cancer (Airway Obstruction) for up to 25 patients.
+The IDE approved Trial is for Non-small Cell Lung Cancer (NSCL) for up to 25 patients.
 The treatments will be done at the Cancer Treatment Centers of America Hospital in Philadelphia.
 The endpoint is efficacy.

 Why are the nanoparticles absorbed by tumors and not by healthy tissues?

 Unlike radiation, chemotherapeutic drugs, and immunotherapies, AuroLase Therapy does not rely upon biological differences between tumor cells and normal cells.
-Instead, it relies upon two well established factors which are common to both human and animal tumors – the disrupted vasculature associated with tumors which allow tumor-specific particle accumulation, and the sensitivity of all living cells to heat as the means of treatment.
+Instead, it relies upon two well establishwell-established are common to both human and animal tumors – the disrupted vasculature associated with tumors which allow tumor-specific particle accumulation, and the sensitivity of all living cells to heat as the means of treatment.